Seaford Historical Society

-On the opening of the Jackson Avenue school in 1921, the building was moved a block away and became the headquarters for the Seaford Fire Department.
-On July 4, 1976, in commemoration of the Nation’s Bicentennial, the structure, now located on Waverly Avenue between Jackson and Southward was dedicated as the Seaford Historical Museum.
+The building that is home to the Seaford Historical Society originally served as a school when it was built in 1893.
+It has since been moved twice.
+It has also been the headquarters of the Seaford Fire Department during its long history.
+The Museum houses much memorabilia of Seaford as a bay and farming town.
+On July 4, 1976, in commemoration of the Nation’s Bicentennial, the structure, now located on Waverly Avenue between Jackson and Southard was dedicated as the Seaford Historical Museum.

 To Preserve and Restore the Seaford Historical Museum